IMO 2020 FAQ

-They can use Scrubbers (emission cleaning technology) to remove pollutants from the ship’s exhaust, which allows them to continue using higher-sulphur fuels.
-However, the process of installing Scrubbers is limited and expensive due to space and capacity constraints and will increase operating costs.
-In addition, the price and availability of higher sulphur fuels after 2020 remains uncertain.
+The use of Scrubbers (emission cleaning technology) to remove pollutants from the ship’s exhaust allows them to continue using higher-sulphur fuels.
+However, the process of installing Scrubbers is limited and expensive due to space and capacity constraints, and increases in operating costs.
+In addition, the price and availability of higher sulphur fuels remain uncertain in the long run.

 2. Switch to non-petroleum-based fuels

-They can switch to non-petroleum-based fuels, such as Liquefied Natural Gas (LNG).
+Operators can switch to non-petroleum-based fuels, such as Liquefied Natural Gas (LNG).
 This is feasible for newer vessels with appropriate specifications.
 However, the infrastructure to support the use of LNG is currently limited in scope and availability.
-Experts predict that by 2020 approximately 250-500 vessels, or a maximum of 10-12% of the global container fleet, will either be equipped with pollution cleaning technology or will be able to burn LNG [Source Clarksons Research - June 2019].

-3. Switch to a Very Low Sulphur Fuel (VLSF) or MGO
+3. Switch to Very Low Sulphur Fuel (VLSF) or MGO

-They can switch to a Very Low Sulphur Fuel (VLSF) or MGO that complies with the new rules (Most likely choice).
-However, the cost, widespread availability and specifications of a new fuel for use in marine engines are still uncertain.
-The petroleum industry needs to adapt refineries and supply chains and is likely to pass these costs on to the market.
+Operators can switch to a Very Low Sulphur Fuel (VLSF) or MGO that complies with the new rules (Most common choice).
+The cost, widespread availability and specifications of the new fuel for use in marine engines are becoming a new standard.
+The petroleum industry adapted refineries and supply chains is passing these costs on to the market.

 Who controls the implementation of the IMO 2020 regulation?

-The Port State Control of the respective state is responsible.
-They will check logbooks, use sniffer devices and sniffer drones.
+The Port State Control of the respective UN member is responsible.
+They check logbooks, use sniffer devices and sniffer drones.

 What will be the fine if a carrier does not comply with IMO 2020?

 Depending on the jurisdiction, the penalties are high fines, ship arrest or even imprisonment of the captain.